Matriarchy-cloud/sillytavern-avatar-drag-resize/README.md

-# 🎭 SillyTavern Advanced Avatar Control
+# 🎭 SillyTavern Avatar Manip

-A powerful, lightweight third-party extension for SillyTavern that gives you complete control over your character and user avatars.
+A lightweight, third-party extension for SillyTavern that gives you complete control over your character and user avatars.
 Drag, rotate, resize, and fine-tune your avatars with precision and ease.

 ## ✨ Features